charlesreid1/charlesreid1.github.io/pelican/content/josephus-1.md

 \end{smallmatrix}\bigr)
 $$

-And, as Knuth would point out, that same permutation can be written in 40,319 other ways (8! - 1).
+As Knuth would point out, this Josephus permutation can be written in 40,319 other equivalent ways (that's 8! total, minus the 1 way shown above) by reordering the columns (as long as we reorder the columns in the top and bottom rows in the same way).

-The notation above indicates the original ordering of the sushi plates on the top row - the "natural" order of the $n$ items - and the bottom row is the Josephus permutation.

 We can read this permutation from left to right as follows:

 - The first sushi plate (labeled 1) will be eaten fifth;
 - The second sushi plate (labeled 2) will be eaten fourth;